n-eiling/eduOS-rs/README.md

 ### macOS
 Apple's *Command Line Tools* must be installed.
 The Command Line Tool package gives macOS terminal users many commonly used tools and compilers, that are usually found in default Linux installations.
-Following terminal command installs these tools without Apple's IDE Xcode:
+The following terminal command installs these tools without Apple's IDE Xcode:

 ```sh
 $ xcode-select --install
 ```

 ### Windows
-To build eduOS-rs you have to install a linker, [make](http://gnuwin32.sourceforge.net/packages/make.htm) and a [git client](https://git-scm.com/downloads).
+To build eduOS-rs on Windows you have to install a linker, [make](http://gnuwin32.sourceforge.net/packages/make.htm) and a [git client](https://git-scm.com/downloads).
-We tested the eduOS-rs with the linker from Visual Studio.
+We tested eduOS-rs with the linker from Visual Studio.
 Consequently, we suggest installing Visual Studio in addition to [make](http://gnuwin32.sourceforge.net/packages/make.htm) and [git](https://git-scm.com/downloads).

 ### Linux